portellam/vfio-script/README.md

                             configuration file.
 VFIO setup may be
                             created/destroyed on a Guest startup/shutdown.

-  -G, --grub=NUMS           Define one or more VFIO setup(s) as command line
+  -G, --grub                Define one or more VFIO setup(s) as command line
                             permutations; setup(s) are defined as individual
                             GRUB boot menu entries, where one permutation may be chosen at Host machine startup.
                             Note: multiple GPUs on separate IOMMU groups will create multiple VFIO setups.
-                            NUMS is a comma delimited list of positive non-zero numbers, which represent the number of kernel(s) to use per VFIO setup (sorted by newest to oldest).
-                            Note: to use all available, leave blank.

   -S, --static              Define a persistent VFIO setup by writing to
                             various configuration files.

+  -G|-S --cmdline=TEXT      Define the GRUB command line.
+                            Note: avoid escape characters (") and/or VFIO commands so as to prevent problems.
+                            TEXT is whitespace delimited text.

+  -G|-S --kernels=NUMS      Multiply the permutations by the number of
+                            available kernel(s) to use (sorted newest to oldest).
+                            Note: to use all available, leave blank.
+                            NUMS is a comma delimited list of positive non-zero numbers.

+  --allow-unsafe            Override safety limits.
+Override a maximum amount of
-  --override                Override limits for features which may repeat a
-                            given command many times (limit is five (5) repetitions).
+                            permutations, and/or features which may repeat a given command many times.
-                            Note: "--grub=9" may use nine (9) or less kernels, default is five (5) or less kernels.
+                            Note: safety limits are five (5) units each.

   Note: the following options may be avoided to allow a given VFIO setup to determine which devices to use or not.